-- I have German in my blood, which actually sounds gross.
+- I have German in my blood that pumps like wurst through casing, which actually sounds gross.

 - On their opening day, I was like the second guy that walked in at 12:01PM on Fathers day.
 The first guy was related to them I think, which doesn’t count.

-- Other historic home owners in the area are a tight-nit bunch that regularly get together for potlucks.
+- Other historic homeowners in the area are a tight-knit bunch that regularly get together for potlucks.
 The Anaheim Brewery Tasting room is an extension of that.
 I love seeing people I know at a bar!
 I’ve even talked to total strangers there…imagine that!
 Reminded me of my trip to Ireland last year where everyone is chatty and in a good mood drinking beer.

 Here’s the Beer lineup: